-As we enter the fifth month of the global COVID-19 health crisis, more and more people are returning to working in-person after months of working from home.
+As we enter into the third year of the global COVID-19 health crisis, more and more people are returning to working in-person after months/years of working from home.
 HR and Facilities teams across the country are working around the clock to address new and uncharted challenges as they prepare for a returning workforce (maintaining and enforcing social distancing, the wearing of face masks, and keeping the office free of harmful contaminants, to name a few).
 For companies with in-house cafeterias, an even more complicated question arises: how on earth can employees continue to be fed safely onsite with a cafeteria that is closed for the foreseeable future?

 Food programs, while a major perk for employees, can seem like a challenge in our post-COVID world.
 Long lines and shared tables are not ideal, but what is the alternative?
 Leaving employees to figure it out for themselves can have unforeseen consequences, including exposure to harmful contaminants when leaving campus for lunch.
 Of course, an in-house food program and the associated accouterments that come along with it are entirely dependent on your company’s budget, which you should establish first and foremost.
 Diving deeper by outlining your budget per meal per employee can be even more helpful in identifying the program that is right for your company.

 Before we start… A public service announcement about supporting local restaurants

 Local restaurants are recovering from some of the most difficult hardships they have ever encountered.
 A great way to help them restore business is to provide them with the opportunity to serve your team.
 Regardless of the food-at-work solution you use, we recommend utilizing local restaurants as much as possible.

 An office lunch delivery option for groups at lunchtime can be a great alternative to a traditional cafeteria program, at least, in the interim.
 This is a budget-friendly option that is material based on your population.